blacklightpy/vaultofknowledge/Luminance.md

-Also known as intensity of a colour.
+Also known as lightness or intensity of a colour.